 I am aware that Experts can back

 their boats into the trickiest of spots.
-That's not me.
+That is not yet me.
 With more

-practice I'll improve.
-In the meantime I'm out here having fun.
+practice I will improve.
+In the meantime I am out here having fun.

 I wave at the boats as they pass